nteract/enchannel-socketio-backend/README.md

 some compute on it, disconnect and reconnect at a later time, and shutdown the kernel when appropriate.

+To use the enchannel-socketio-backend, you must have access to a running [kernel-relay server](https://github.com/nteract/kernel-relay).

 #### spawn
 Spawns a remote kernel by name.
 Takes two arguments: